reside-ic/vue-maps/README.md

   #### Events

   `update`: The component emits this event when the `selections` are changed by the user, or when the component selects initial values.
-  This event provides a single parameter containing a `Partial<BubblePlotSelections>` object, containing only the updated values.
+  This event's payload is a `Partial<BubblePlotSelections>` object, containing only the updated values.

   ## Development
   * To run unit tests with jest: `npm test`